k3tchup/google_drive_sync/readme.md

 The requirements.txt should list the remainder of the requirements.

+The OS keyring is used to stored the access and refresh tokens.
+This must be set up ahead of time.
+For WSL, install python3-keyrings.alt.

 ## To-do (work in progress)

 [x] connect, manage scopes, tokens, credentials